wiktor-obrebski/projectksi/sources/README.md

-There will be our Sphinx game code - psychowico will fill this file later. test.
+There will be our Sphinx game code - psychowico will fill this file later.